syncfusion-content/wpf-docs/wpf/Diagram/Port/Port.md

 #### After ConnectionDirection
 ![After ConnectionDirection](Port_images/rightdirection.PNG)

-For more information , refer [ConnectionDirection](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectionDirection.html)
+For more information , refer to [ConnectionDirection](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ConnectionDirection.html)

 ## Appearance

-* The shape of port can be changed by using its `shape` property.
-To explore the different types of port shapes, refer to [Shapes](https://help.syncfusion.com/wpf/sfdiagram/shapes).
-If you need to render a custom shape, then you can set shape as path and define path as resource to the shape property of port.
+* The shape of the port can be changed by using its `shape` property.
+The shape can be any [Built-In Shapes](https://help.syncfusion.com/wpf/sfdiagram/shapes) or any custom geometric path.

->N For DockPort customization, refer [Geometry Style](https://help.syncfusion.com/wpf/sfdiagram/port#geometry-style)

-* The appearance of ports can be customized by using `ShapeStyle` property of the port.
+* The appearance of ports can be customized by using the `ShapeStyle` property of the port.

 * Customize the port size by using the `UnitWidth` and `UnitHeight` properties of port.

 * The  `PortVisibility` property allows you to define, when the port should be visible.

+>N For DockPort customization, refer to [Geometry Style](https://help.syncfusion.com/wpf/sfdiagram/port#geometry-style)

 {% tabs %}
 {% highlight xaml %}